 - Taste with salt and pepper.

-- Serve with a sprinkle of parsley, a small handful of raisins and pomegranate and a drizzle of lemon juice.
+- Serve with a sprinkle of parsley, chopped almonds, a small handful of raisins and pomegranate and a squeeze of lemon juice.